ethankennerly/test-load-prefab/README.md

 - [ ] Loading time of prefab in resources.
 - [ ] Loading time of prefab in asset bundle.
 - [ ] Loading time of prefab in scriptable object.
+- [ ] To be more accurate, custom sampler for each.